 Let’s stop overcomplicating what’s intended to simplify.

 Once I stopped fearing the imaginary minimalist police and embraced my own real life minimalism, this life of less could finally gift me what I was after in the first place.
 A more present motherhood.
 And with that comes mess, because the mess is the point!
-We just get to spend more time making it and less time cleaning it.
+With minimalism, we just get to spend more time making those messes and less time cleaning them up.

 For more inspiration